• Skip to primary navigation

 Ingredient notes

 • Thin-sliced chicken breast (aka "chicken cutlets"): you will need either 1 or 2 pieces depending on the size of the piece(s); use your best judgement based on your bread size and how hungry you are!
-See the Tips and tricks section for more info on thin-sliced chicken and how to make them yourself!
+See the Tips and tricks section for more info on chicken cutlets and how to make them yourself!

 • Fresh mozzarella: for that classic caprese flavor, you will need fresh mozzarella, not low-moisture mozzarella (the kind for lasagna and pizza).
 I bought pre-sliced fresh mozzarella, but you can get a large piece and slice your own if you want.